Topological Speed Limit

-Next, we derive speed limits for the system in terms of the Wasserstein distance defined on the graph $G$.
-From the above construction, we can verify that the rate equation \eqref{eq:rate.eq} can be written in the form of Eq.~\eqref{eq:det.eq} with $f_{ij}(t)=\sum_\rho z_{ij}^\rho J_t^\rho$ and $f_i(t)=0$.
-Furthermore, by applying the triangle inequality, we can prove that
+Next, we derive the speed limits for the system in terms of the Wasserstein distance defined on graph $G$.
+For simplicity, here we consider closed reaction networks, in which the total mass concentration is conserved \cite{fnt6}.
+The generalization for open reaction networks, wherein the total mass conservation may be violated, is presented in Ref.~\cite{Supp.PhysRev}.
+The total mass conservation law implies $\sum_im_i(\nu_i^{+\rho}-\nu_i^{-\rho})=0$ for any $\rho$.
+Due to these conditions, there always exist matrices $\msf{Z}^\rho=[z_{ij}^\rho]$ such that the rate equation \eqref{eq:rate.eq} can be expressed in the form of Eq.~\eqref{eq:det.eq} with $f_{ij}(t)=\sum_\rho z_{ij}^\rho J_t^\rho$ and $f_i(t)=0$ \cite{Supp.PhysRev}.
+The graph $G$ can be obtained by adding an undirected edge $\ev{i,j}$ to $\mca{E}$ for any $z_{ij}^\rho\neq 0$.
+After some simple manipulations \cite{Supp.PhysRev}, we can prove that